 - Thinking skills / Critical Thinking Movement (reason-respecting)

-- Values or Character education / Habits of mind (virtue-valuing)
+- Values or Character education / Values-based Education (virtue-valuing)

 As part of their idealism, philosophical teachers will naturally assume that all learners have the ability to grow and develop in each of these strands.
 They probably do not need to subscribe formally to a ‘growth mindset’ agenda.
 In any case, the last of the strands, with its emphasis on developing good habits of mind and character, provides the vocabulary, as well as the rationale, for raising learners’ expectations of themselves.

-- I acknowledge that these 6 strands can be aligned closely with strands or emphases in the IB curriculum – which I regard as the finest in the world.
-I still believe that the framework I am offering is both simpler and more coherent than any other.
-It is simple because it is proposed as a pedagogy, not a curriculum.
+- I acknowledge that these 6 strands can be aligned closely with two or three strands or emphases in the IB curriculum – which I regard as the finest in the world.
+I still believe that the framework I am offering is more comprehensive, more coherent and yet more straightforward than any other.
+It is comprehensive because it focuses on different aspects of teaching-and-learning that are equally vital.
 It is coherent because it reflects interconnected purposes and processes that are justly called philosophical.
+It is more straightforward because it is proposed as a pedagogy, not a curriculum.